LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The lookup order for predicate definitions is similar to the lookup for
-predicate declarations except that implemented protocols are ignored (as
+predicate declarations, except that implemented protocols are ignored (as
 they can only contain predicate directives).

 .. _inheritance_implementation_class: